tweag/nickel/doc/manual/typing.md

 Dually to a static type annotation, a contract application also *turns the typechecker off again*.
 You are back in the dynamic world.
-This is illustrated by the following program, where we inlined `x` in the statically typed block, being accepted:
+This is illustrated by the following program being accepted, where we inlined `x` inside the statically typed block:

 ```nickel
 (1 + ((if true then 0 else "a" | Num)) : Num